PrismLauncher/prismlauncher.org/src/wiki/getting-started/migrating-multimc.md

 Now, in **Prism Launcher**, your instances should appear as they normally would in MultiMC.

-If you have transfered instances across devices or packaging formats, you may need to change the version of **Java** that'll be used to launch Minecraft.
+If you have transferred instances across devices or packaging formats, you may need to change the version of **Java** that'll be used to launch Minecraft.
 You can learn how to do so on [this page](../installing-java).